MicroEco5135/peroxidase_cDNA_project/trees/README_trees.txt

-experimental_trees	-	fat-branch phylogenetic trees of peroxidases expressed under experimental N depositon for all 9 iterations of our jacknifed analysis heat_trees			-	fat-branch heat trees comparing fungal peroxidases expressed under ambient & experimental N deposition guide_tree			-	bootstrapped phylogentic tree of fungal peroxidase reference sequences which we used to guide placement of our cDNA sequences
+experimental_trees	-	fat-branch phylogenetic trees of peroxidases expressed under experimental N depositon for all 9 iterations of our jacknifed analysis heat_trees			-	fat-branch heat trees comparing fungal peroxidases expressed under ambient & experimental N deposition guide_tree			-	bootstrapped phylogentic tree of fungal peroxidase reference sequences which we used to guide placement of our cDNA sequences second_run      - trees from a second KEGGur run performed without a sequence culling step; this was done to ensure that our selection of cut-offs at the blastx query step of the original run did not alter the outcome of the analysis
 ____________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________
 Viewing notes: